 Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
 A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research; the final product represents the successful and purposeful application of knowledge.
-The project is undertaken with the close mentorship of a faculty member, and may involve a community partner.
+The project is undertaken with the close mentorship of a faculty member and may involve a community partner.
 Projects can involve scientific-based research or laboratory experiences, needs analysis or development plans for external organizations, or market studies and business plan proposals.
 Offered as needed.

-CISC 300 Web Technologies (4 semester hours)
+CISC 300 Web Technologies (3 semester hours)

-Prerequisites: CISC 120 or MEBA 210
+Prerequisites: CISC 225 or MEBA 210

-Description: The student studies, explores and designs a website using static as well as dynamic content.
-The student experiments with the latest developments in web technologies and web services.
+Description: The student studies, explores and examines tools and technologies used in web applications and web services.
 Coursework is accomplished both individually and in teams to build, launch, and market a website for a community member or as a university project.
-This course includes an interactive programming component utilizing an Object-Oriented Programming Language.
-Offered Spring Semester, annually.
+Topics include HTML, CSS, Java and Java scripting, database, and SQL.
+Offered Fall Semester, annually.

-CISC 301 Operating Systems (4 semester hours)
+CISC 301 Operating Systems (3 semester hours)

 Description: This course provides an introduction to the design and implementation of operating systems.
 The student is exposed to different operating systems on various computer platforms and is expected to develop a significant operating system programming project in this area.
 Topics include operating systems principles, computer architecture, concurrency threads, CPU scheduling and dispatching, memory management techniques, computer security and system administration using Windows XP, Unix and Linux.
-Offered Fall Semester, annually.
+Offered Fall and Spring Semester, annually.